If a paralysis injury has set you back, we'll help you move forward

 Tetraplegia, also known as quadriplegia, is recognised by the courts as having a life-altering impact on affected individuals and their families.
 Compensation awards are consequently high for paraplegia injury claims, particularly those relating to quadriplegia.

 Paraplegia is a specific type of paralysis characterised by the loss of feeling and movement in the legs while the arms remain unaffected.
-It is usually caused by damage to the spinal cord which interrupts the nerve impulses travelling between the and the brain.
+It is usually caused by damage to the spinal cord which interrupts the nerve impulses travelling between the body and the brain.

 High-level paralysis is usually the result of damage to the top section of the spinal cord, for example, the injuries sustained in a very serious road traffic accident or fall.